OpenLocalizationTestOrg/AX-Docs-Sandbox.fr-fr/dev-itpro/get-started/system-requirements.md

 -   Google Chrome (latest publicly available version) on Windows 10, Windows 8.1, Windows 8, Windows 7, or Google Nexus 10 tablet
 -   Apple Safari (latest publicly available version) on Mac OS X 10.10 (Yosemite), 10.11 (El Capitan) or 10.12 (Sierra), or Apple iPad

-To find the latest release for each web browser, go to the software manufacturer’s website. **Notes:**
+To find the latest release for each web browser, go to the software manufacturer’s website.

+**Notes:**

--   To capture images that are generated from Task Recorder and include them in Microsoft Word documents, you must have a Chrome extension installed.
-For instructions about how to install the extension, see [Screenshot Extension setup](task-recorder.md#screenshot-extension-setup).
+-   To capture images that are generated from Task Recorder and include them in Microsoft Word documents, you must have a Chrome extension installed. <!---For instructions about how to install the extension, see [Screenshot Extension setup](/dynamics365/operations/dev-itpro/user-interface/task-recorder).-->
 -   The Workflow Editor is started as a ClickOnce application.
 Only Microsoft Edge and Internet Explorer (on a supported version of Microsoft Windows) support ClickOnce applications.
 The Workflow Editor ClickOnce application requires a 64-bit compatible operating system.
 -   The Report Designer for Financial reporting is started as a ClickOnce application.
 It requires a 64-bit compatible operating system.
 If you’re using Chrome, you must install a ClickOnce extension in order to download the report designer client.
 If you’re using Chrome with the incognito mode, make sure that the ClickOnce extension is also enabled for incognito mode.
+-   To preview PDF files, we recommend that you use modern browsers like Microsoft Edge (latest publicly available version) on Windows 10,  or Google Chrome (latest publicly available version) on Windows 10, Windows 8.1, Windows 8, Windows 7, or Google Nexus 10 tablet.

 ### <a name="supported-web-browsers-for-retail-cloud-pos"></a>Supported web browsers for Retail Cloud POS